TheAmanM/next-client/README.md

 ## Known Issues

 There are no known issues at this time.
-If you find a bug, please [open an issue](https://github.com/your-repo/next-client/issues).
+If you find a bug, please [open an issue](https://github.com/TheAmanM/next-client/issues).

-## Release Notes

-### 0.0.1

-- Initial release of Next Client.

----

 ## Contributing